8 Simple Steps to get Your Stream Started

 Bring power banks for your devices.
 It would be a big downer if a stream ended early because your iPad’s battery was low.

-Tip 5: Don’t stress!
+Tip 5: Don’t Stress

 Just like with a wedding, things may not go exactly as planned – and that’s okay.
 The good news is there are a number of things that we outlined that you can control: preparing graphics and angles, internet connection, audio settings, etc. You can go into the wedding with confidence knowing you’ve done all the prep work with your volunteer.